Editorial Standards

 - Ignoring separate property income rules Money earned while domiciled in a non‑community state and income from separate property can be separate.
 Get the facts right before you split.

 - Overlooking special state rules For example, some states treat income from separate property as community income.
-Publication 555 flags Idaho, Louisiana, Texas, and Wisconsin for this consideration.
+Publication 555 flags Idaho, Louisiana, and Texas for this consideration.

 Mini Case Study